azavea/reprojection-resources/README.md

 Tiles will be generated at `data/_reprojected/tiles`.
 You can use these tiles in the visualization found at `visualizations/congressional`.

+## Mapbox native reprojection support

+As of Mapbox GL JS 2.6, you can now enable a variety of [map projections](https://docs.mapbox.com/mapbox-gl-js/example/projections/) out of the box.
+This is a great option if you are using Mapbox GL JS and if one of their options fits your use case.
+As of April 2022, the Albers USA is not available in Mapbox, so this library would continue to be useful for a US-centric map.
+Also, if you are making a map with MapLibre GL JS, this library would continue to be useful.

 ## Road Bumps

-If you run into an issue where the reprojection produces unexpected shapes that look like graticules or boundinb boxes, take a look at [this issue](https://github.com/developmentseed/dirty-reprojectors/issues/13). `dirty-reprojectors` seems to have an issue with [RFC 7946-compliant GeoJSON](https://github.com/developmentseed/dirty-reprojectors/issues/13#issuecomment-662715598).
+If you run into an issue where the reprojection produces unexpected shapes that look like graticules or bounding boxes, take a look at [this issue](https://github.com/developmentseed/dirty-reprojectors/issues/13). `dirty-reprojectors` seems to have an issue with [RFC 7946-compliant GeoJSON](https://github.com/developmentseed/dirty-reprojectors/issues/13#issuecomment-662715598).